valist-io/web3-game-assets-tut/docs/add-a-player-asset/README.md

-# Add a Player Character
+# Add a Player Asset

 Next, we will be adding a new model for our player character inside our third-person Unity game!